ipm-cmg/ipm-cmg.github.io/README.md

 ## Addition of contents

 The `index.md` creates the main page contents.
-Please add your contents to the `Meeting` folder.
-There is also an `Meeting/arxiv` folder to keep track of the old contents which should not be seen at the main page.
+Please add your contents to the `Meetings` folder.
+There is also an `Meetings/arxiv` folder to keep track of the old contents which should not be seen at the main page.

 ## Deploy (publish) the site